shubhamsonar2002/Inventory-management-Assignment/README.md

 # Features
 we can maintain data of every customer with date and time.

+#HOW TO RUN
+1> all files above must contain in same dirctory.
+2> open command prompt in same direcory.
+3> Run command "python "
 # IMPORTANT POINTS

 original_data.json is constant file where the data of store is stored.